Boycotts of Israel: 2023–2025 embargoes

 Almost all of Israel's arms come from companies in the United States—its largest supplier—and Germany.
 Other suppliers included Britain, France, Canada and the Netherlands.
 However, some countries have taken small steps towards stopping arms exports, including Netherlands, Canada, Belgium and Britain.
 In the Netherlands, a court ruled that the government must stop exporting F-35 fighter jet parts to Israel.
 Canada has also recently suspended the delivery of weapons to Israel in response to the continued war in Gaza.
 The local government of Belgium's Wallonia region has announced that it has suspended its license to export ammunition to Israel following an international court ruling.
 Japanese company Itochu Corporation has announced that it plans to end its cooperation with Israeli arms manufacturer Elbit Systems.
 In a letter addressed to Foreign Secretary David Cameron and Business Secretary Kemi Badenoch, 130 British lawmakers called on the British government to stop arms sales to Israel.

 In September 2025, Spain cancelled a contract to supply advanced air technology for the Eurofighter Typhoon fighter jet.
 The decision came after Spain implemented a law banning arms sales to Israel.

-Boycott, Divestment and Sanctions movement
+Boycott, Divestment and Sanctions

 In 2005, over 170 Palestinian civil society organizations launched the Boycott, Divestment and Sanctions (BDS) movement.
 The goal of BDS is to subject Israel to boycott, divestment and sanctions until it withdraws from the occupied territories, removes the separation barrier in the West Bank, ensures full equality for Arab–Palestinian citizens of Israel, and grants the right of return of Palestinian refugees.
 BDS is modeled after the anti-apartheid movement in South Africa.
 Its proponents compare the plight of the Palestinians with that of the black South Africans.

 A large number of activist groups around the world have heeded BDS' call and are advocating for boycotts of Israel.

 In July 2021, the Palestinian Authority arrested a singer who performed in a settlement in the West Bank, though the performance was for Palestinian workers only.

+Sanctions on Israeli settlements in West Bank

+In September 2026, Britain, Canada, and France said they would impose sanctions on Israeli settlements in the West Bank, which are considered illegal under international law.
+The sanctions aim to ban settlement goods, act against companies and individuals providing services to settlements and ban the advertisement of settlements in the UK.
+When announcing the sanctions, Foreign Secretary Ed Miliband said that the Israeli government has too often 'turned a blind eye' to the 'ethnic cleansing of Palestinians in areas of the West Bank, perpetrated by settler terrorists'.
+The Israeli government responded by closing the British consulate in Jerusalem and banning 11 UK MPs, including Jeremy Corbyn, Diane Abbott and all five sitting Green Party MPs, from entering Israel.